openzfs/zfs-buildbot/README.md

 (BUILD or TEST) and if it's a standard or latent builder.
 In all cases the process begins by adding the new builder and slave to the `master.cfg` file.
 One important thing to be aware of is that each builder can potentially have multiple build slaves.
-However, the ZFS on Linux project configures each builder to have exactly one build slave.
+However, the OpenZFS project configures each builder to have exactly one build slave.

 The first step is to determine what kind of slave your setting up.
 Both